 What is CRPS (Complex Regional Pain Syndrome)?

-Understanding what CRPS is can help to quickly diagnose the problem, in the hope of a full recovery.
-Informing families, friends, carers and sufferers with detailed information on what CRPS is, can be vital in order to manage the condition.
+Informing families, friends, carers and patients with detailed information on what CRPS is, can be vital in order to manage the long term condition.

 According to the Yaguda,B. et al. (2014) they said that: